maubanel/UE5-CPP-Functions-Templates-Classes/static-array/README.md

 ##### `Step 4.`\|`UECPPFTC`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Press the <kbd>Play</kbd> button from **Visual Studio** to launch the engine form the debugger.
+Press the <kbd>Play</kbd> button from **Rider** to launch the engine form the debugger.
 Now it is probably best to stop it from the debugger as well (the play button turns to a stop button after it runs the program).

 https://github.com/maubanel/UE5-CPP-Functions-Templates-Classes/assets/5504953/fee4469e-4c70-4c8c-a1cd-42c559d33522